rajashekarusa/MDTest/Documentation/Microsoft.SharePoint.Client.FileFolderExtensions.cceeb4a1.md

 ### Parameters
 #### folder
 &emsp;&emsp;Type: Microsoft.SharePoint.Client.Folder
+&emsp;&emsp; Creates a new document set as a child of an existing folder, with the specified content type ID.

 #### documentSetName
 &emsp;&emsp;Type: System.String
+&emsp;&emsp; Creates a new document set as a child of an existing folder, with the specified content type ID.

 #### contentTypeId
 &emsp;&emsp;Type: Microsoft.SharePoint.Client.ContentTypeId
 &emsp;&emsp;Content type of the document set

 ### Return Value
 Type: Folder
 The created Folder representing the document set, so that additional operations (such as setting properties) can be done.

 ## Remarks